What To Look For When Panning For Gold (And How To Do It!)

 Carefully remove the gold from your pan and start washing your next load of gravel!

-Video Instructions On How To Pan For Gold
+(VIDEO) How To Pan For Gold and What To Look For

 This video is an older instructional video of how to pan for gold, but it’s still one of the best videos I’ve ever seen on the subject.
 In addition to teaching you how to use a gold pan, they also go over what to look for when choosing a gold panning location.

 So that’s really all there is to panning for gold!
 Sounds simple…because it is!
 But it requires a lot of practice.
 So grab your gold pan and get to it!
 If you want to practice gold panning, throw in a shovel of dirt into your gold pan and throw in a couple of bb’s.
 Pan that material until you recover those bb’s.
 Be sure to keep track of how many you put in there to begin with!

 If you want to step up your game and try panning for the real thing, then you might be interested in getting a hold of some gold concentrate.
 I wrote a whole article on gold concentrates called, The Best Unsearched Gold Paydirt And Concentrates: It’s Never Been So Easy!

 If you found this information helpful, please consider sharing it with your friends!
 Good luck!